Why Use Golang for Your Next Project?

 Go is a compiled language.
 Compiled programming languages are generally fast because they translate source code directly to machine code.

-Not to mention, Go has benchmark measures against Java — known to be a notoriously fast language — and in most categories Go surpasses Java’s speed, if only marginally in some instances.
+Not to mention, Go has benchmark measures against Java — known to be a notoriously fast language — and in most categories, Go surpasses Java’s speed, if only marginally in some instances.

-So it should be obvious why Go being fast is a desirable advantage.
+So it should be obvious why being fast is a desirable advantage.
 Faster programs mean happier users.

 smile face using golang